 How to go ice fishing

-Place water into ice cube trays with fish ( or other small objects ) inside.
+Place water inside ice cube trays with fish ( or other small objects ).
 Add a piece of string to each compartment.
 Make sure the string doesn’t end up in more than one section, as some of ours stuck together.

 Once frozen, remove carefully and tie each ice cube to a stick.